Sanfra1407/Vue-Cash-Flow/README.md

 ```bash
 npm run serve
 ```
-A local server should start at http://localhost:8080/
+A local server will start at http://localhost:8080/

 #### Build